-If you have more cards than you can keep track of, it's time to close some
+If you have more cards than you can keep track of, then it’s time to close some accounts

 Dear To Her Credit,